1997–1999 anti-Christian violence in Gujarat: Investigations

 — We demolished 30 churches and built temples.
 There was some commotion.

 An erstwhile Rashtriya Swayamsevak Sangh member, Vijay Moray, told Human Rights Watch that the Hindu Jagran Manch (HJM) and Swami Aseemanand went to 311 villages in the Dangs district to spread propaganda and the Hindutva groups have been devising this campaign in south-eastern Gujarat for years.
 Human Rights Wartch also found out that there was an increase in the forcible conversion of Christians after Swami Aseemanand came to dangs during the early 1998.
 He is also credited for founding the conversion ritual in the Unai hot springs by which Christian tribals in the district were taken to Asheemanad's ashram and then to the hot springs in Unai where they were made to forcibly convert to Hinduism which is mainly done by the HJM.
 They claim it as a reconversion ritual while the tribals were animist spirit worshippers to begin with During an interview, Aseemanand claimed to have converted forty-thousand Christians and demolished 30 Churches from mid December 1998 to January 1999.

 The committee to Protect Democratic Rights and the Andhra Pradesh Civil Liberties Committee in October 1998 reported that a well planned programme is being carried out by the Sangh Parivar to communalise the state of in Gujarat and to convert the tribal people in the tribal-belt of South Gujarat to Hinduism.
 The youth of Bajrang dal are taught to execute operations secretly and deny any knowledge when communal outbursts take place.
 The attacks on Christians and their Churches are the part of this programme.

-The Communanlism Combat reported that, even though several Christian organisations and NGOs had warned the district collector Bharat Joshi and deputy superintendent of police Rajan Gaikwad to not allow the rally on the day of Christmas as it could end in trouble due to the church burnings in the past month.
+The Communanlism Combat reported that, even though several Christian organisations and NGOs had warned the district collector Bharat Joshi and Deputy superintendent of police Rajan Gaikwad to not allow the rally on the day of Christmas as it could end in trouble due to the church burnings in the past month.
 The District collector gave permission for the rally only on the particular day and even attended a part of the rally.

-Several fact-finding organizations including the Citizens Commission on Human Rights, UCFHR, National Commission for minorities (NCM) have attributed the Violence to the increasing presence of Hindutva groups in the area.
+Several fact-finding organizations including the Citizens Commission on Human Rights, United Christian Forum for Human Rights, National Commission for Minorities have attributed the Violence to the increasing presence of Hindutva groups in the area.
 The NCM also reported that the damages in the violence very mostly one-sided because the impoverished tribal Christians did not resist to the attacks.

-The United States Commission on International Religious Freedom (USCIRF) said that the violence against the minorities is coincided with the rise of the Political parties affiliated to the Sangh Parivar.
-It also reported that the rise of the Bhartiya Janata party in 1998 has helped encouraged a climate for the extremists who have started to believe that violence against the religious minorities will not be punished systematically.
+The United States Commission on International Religious Freedom said that the violence against the minorities is coincided with the rise of the Political parties affiliated to the Sangh Parivar.
+It also reported that the rise of the Bharatiya Janata Party in 1998 has helped encouraged a climate for the extremists who have started to believe that violence against the religious minorities will not be punished systematically.

 The area around Subir was said to be one of the most affected areas during the anti-Christian Riots of 1998.